maliMirkec/personal-website/source/_posts/spg.md

 ### es6

 If you want to use modern JavaScript features of `es6`, then you should install a plugin.
-There might be more than one version of a similar plugin, so you might to check the code or see open issues or latest commit.
+There might be more than one version of a similar plugin, so you might want to check the code or see open issues or latest commit to finding the best one.

 ### Images